-At retirement, the member's benefit is calculated as if the sum of the member's contributions, with interest, and the City-financed monetary credits with interest.
+At retirement, the member's benefit is calculated based on the sum of the member's contributions, with interest, and the City-financed monetary credits with interest.
 The retiring member may select one of seven monthly benefit payment options.
-Members may choose to receive their retirement benefit in one of seven payments options.
 Members may also choose to receive a portion of their benefit as a lump sum distribution in an amount equal to 12, 24, or 36 monthly payments, which cannot exceed 75% of the total member contributions and interest.